Do you think in the short or long term?

 8: Remember that sunk costs are not valid

-When trying to save money, people often say that “sunk costs are irrelevant, ” meaning that money spent in the past should not influence future spending choices.
+When trying to save money, people often say that “sunk costs are irrelevant,” meaning past expenses shouldn’t influence future spending choices.

 This may be true for quickly reducing costs, but it’s essential to consider whether the savings outweigh the benefits of continuing with the current approach.